 Dieting with your partner seems like a no-brainer.
 You have a constant exercise buddy, an accountability partner, and someone who really gets what you’re going through.
-Plus, research shows that couples who practice healthy lifestyles together are more likely to lose weight and keep it off.
+Plus,

 But … is it the hunger talking, or is your significant other more annoying than usual these days?
 If you both have the same goal, why are you bickering so much?
 And why is it so hard to stick to the very simple plan that you’ve both agreed on?